-Mechanisms to extract data from forum statements into some argumentation framework can profit more from exploiting metadata, despite the existence of investigations into general level forum design and ranking schemes (Hsu, Khabiri, and Caverlee 2009) Data mining and intelligent recommendation is being used for tasks such as analysis of Twitter messages (Ediger et al. 2010) and significant effort is put by research in natural language and abstract argumentation frameworks to come up with formal models of argumentation that fit debates in various venues (Aakhus and Lewiński 2011).
+Mechanisms to extract data from forum statements into some argumentation framework can profit more from exploiting metadata, despite the existence of investigations into general level forum design and ranking schemes (Hsu, Khabiri, and Caverlee 2009; Delort, Arunasalam, and Paris 2011; Høgenhaven 2013; Momeni, Cardie, and Diakopoulos 2016).
+Data mining and intelligent recommendation is being used for tasks such as analysis of Twitter messages (Ediger et al. 2010) and recommendation of forum statements based on authors (Arnt and Zilberstein 2003), and significant effort is put by research in natural language and abstract argumentation frameworks to come up with formal models of argumentation that fit debates in various venues (Aakhus and Lewiński 2011), as well as for parsing statements to extract logical arguments (Palau and Moens 2009).